The Fruitful City: The Enduring Power of the Urban Food Forest

 As she travels across Canada, slipping into backyards, visiting community orchards, and taking in canning competitions, Moncrieff discovers that attitudinal changes are more important than agricultural ones.
 While the bounty of apples is great, reconnecting with nature and our community is the real prize.

-The Fruitful City was short-listed for a Rakuten Kobo Emerging Writer Prize.
+The Fruitful City is a Heritage Toronto Book Award recipient and was short-listed for a Rakuten Kobo Emerging Writer Prize.

 Available for purchase here: